bitrix24/b24restdocs/api-reference/vibe/index.md

 **Widget** - a dynamic element of Vibe that displays data obtained through the corresponding server handler.
 This allows widgets to be interactive by displaying changing data in response to user actions.

-For example, you can sort data in a table, load new data, open a slider with additional interfaces for your solution, etc.
+For example, you can sort data in a table, load new data, open a slider with additional interface for your solution, etc.

 {% endnote %}